 - 2 teaspoons pure vanilla extract

 - ⅔ cup unsweetened cocoa powder

 - ¾ cup all purpose flour*

 - Preheat oven to 350°F. Line an 8x8 or 9x9 square pan** with foil or parchment paper, leaving a couple inches of overhang on two sides (this will allow you to lift the whole tray of brownies out of the pan for easy removal).
 Grease the foil/parchment.

 - Pour the batter into the prepared pan and smooth the top.
-Bake for 25-35 minutes (begin checking at 28 minutes).
+Bake the 8x8 pan for for 28-33 minutes (begin checking at 28 minutes).
 Bake the 9x9 pan for 20-25 minutes (begin checking at 20 minutes).
-The brownies are done when a toothpick inserted into the center comes out without raw batter on it (there may be some fudgy crumbs on the toothpick - that's OK).
+The brownies are done when a toothpick inserted into the center comes out without raw batter on it, moist fudgy crumbs are OK.
 Be careful not to over bake.
 Remove from the oven and place the pan on a wire rack to cool completely.

 - Espresso powder: Add 1-2 teaspoons of instant espresso powder along with the dry ingredients for an even more intense chocolate flavor.